Treeflex can be installed using yarn or npm by running

 tf-*-children classes go on li elements.
 These classes change the connector style to dotted/dashed for all nodes inside the applied li.

-An example of tf-*-children classes.
+tf-gap-* classes and the default gap. tf-*-children classes.
 This could be useful for scenarios where one might want to visually represent a node that hasn't been permanently added to the tree yet.
+Trees can be customized with your own styles.
+Here are the classes/elements you need to target to change various aspects of the tree.

 For node content related styles, only tf-nc class is used for brevity, these styles can and should be applied to .tf-node-content too if that's what you choose to use.

-This selector can be used to style the look & feel of the nodes.
+.tf-tree .tf-nc This selector can be used to style the look & feel of the nodes.

 There are some limitations to this though, you should not change the margins and the pseudo elements (:before, :after) of these elements unless you absolutely know what you're doing.
 CSS transforms don't work well on these elements either.
 You can always apply the transforms and other styles to the elements inside though.
 It's also best to avoid using ul and li elements inside node content.